Serving South Carolina and Pennsylvania

 Paula is a social worker and yoga teacher, with over two decades of experience empowering individuals and communities toward wellness.
 Paula founded Intersections Wellness LLC (2012), and Intersections Wellness Intensive Treatment (2024) to improve awareness and accessibility of body/mind healing practices.
 Paula, who is licensed to provide therapy in Pennsylvania and South Carolina, is an EMDRIA-Approved Consultant affiliated with Scaling Up and Institute for Creative Mindfulness, a Yoga Alliance Continuing Education Provider, an Experienced Registered Yoga Teacher, and a Dancing Mindfulness facilitator.
 Paula is certified by Trauma Institute & Child Trauma Institute in Intensive Trauma Focused Therapy.

-Paula lives in Greenville, South Carolina, where she enjoys her pets (dog Ruby, cats Lila and Leo), hiking, teaching yoga, reading, writing, true crime podcasts, and visiting the Folly Beach.
+Paula lives in Greenville, South Carolina, where she enjoys hiking, teaching yoga, reading, writing, and visiting the beach.

 Catanna Roberson LMFT